Skip to contents

 Next, we work on the hatchery dynamics.

 Below, we have a management target to release 10,000 yearlings annually.
 In comparison, the carrying capacity of the natural environment is 17,250 smolts.
-Users also specify the survival of broodtake (s_prespawn), eggs in the hatchery (s_egg_smolt and s_egg_subyearling), the target proportion of natural spawners in the broodtake (ptarget_NOB), and the maximum proportion of natural spawners to be used as broodtake (pmax_NOB).
-The target proportion can be obtained when the mark rate m = 1 and broodstock origin can be identified.
+Users also specify the brood survival (s_prespawn), egg survival in the hatchery (s_egg_smolt and s_egg_subyearling) to determine the hatchery egg production needed to support the release strategy.

-We place some additional constraints are placed which may prevent us from realizing the target releases.
-In each time step of the projection, the model calculates the required number of eggs annually for the target releases.
+The realized brood origin can be controlled by the target proportion of natural spawners in the broodtake (ptarget_NOB).
+The target proportion can be realized when the mark rate m = 1 as the origin of all brood can be identified.
 The natural broodtake (NOB) and hatchery broodtake (HOB) are removed from the escapement to reach the target egg production and maintain NOB/(NOB + HOB) = ptarget_NOB.
-The proportion of NOB to the natural origin escapement cannot exceed pmax_NOB.
-If the target egg production cannot be reached, then the NOB is taken in accordance with pmax_NOB and HOB is taken (up to the total hatchery origin escapement returned to the hatchery) to meet the target egg production.
+If the target egg production cannot be reached, then the NOB is taken in accordance with pmax_NOB and HOB is taken to meet the target egg production.
+The realized pNOB is then lower than the target.

 Hatchery <- new(